Kubernetes

 There are following options you can select at your convenience for protecting your application workloads

-• This assumes you are using one of the Kubernetes’ Volumes/CSI as described in https://kubernetes.io/docs/concepts/storage/volumes/
+• This assumes you are using one of the Kubernetes’ Volumes/CSI as described in https://kubernetes.io/docs/concepts/storage/volumes/arrow-up-right

 • Perform Kubernetes Volume/CSI setup as mentioned here .